rundeck/docs/docs/manual/job-options.md

 1. The returned data must be [JSON formatted](http://www.json.org).
 2. It must be accessible via HTTP(S) or on the local disk for the Process Automation or Rundeck server.
-3. It must be in one of two JSON structures, _either_:
+3. It must be in or contain one of two JSON structures, _either_:
    - An array of string values
    - OR, an array of Maps, each with two entries, `name` and `value`.
 4. By default, the HTTP(S) response must include the `application/json` content type in the header.